NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 * Steps:
  * Change into `$HOME/training`
  * Create README.md and add `# GitLab Training Notes` as first line
+ * Hint: You can keep notes from the training in the `README.md` file
  * Use `git add` to add README.md to the staging area
 * Next steps:
  * Verify the change with `git status`

-Hint: Markdown is a markup language that is rendered by GitLab as HTML.
+Markdown is a markup language that is rendered by GitLab as HTML.
-Best practice is to have a README.md file written in Markdown in every project.
-This gets rendered on the projects frontpage and is great for user documentation.
+Best practice is to have a README.md file written in Markdown in every project, which is great for documentation.

-You can keep notes from the training in the `README.md` file.

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add a new README.md file